-NOTE!
-Functionality of Sunrise and Sunset Calendar object is available for a CLUZ with firmware 5.07.01 or higher.
+Note!
+To fully use the described functionality of the Sunrise Sunset Calendar object, you must have a CLUZ with firmware 5.09.02 or higher.

 A. Create a calendar

 In order to create a sunrise and sunset calendar, select the CLU within which it is to be included, and then, from the top menu, start Add CLU object.